jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (iv) enforce this Act and the regulations:
   (i) do anything else that is necessary for the efficient operation of the rules relating to overseas investment in sensitive New Zealand assets or the management of certain risks, such as national security and public order risks, associated with transactions by overseas persons.

-### 32 Delegation by relevant Minister or Ministers
+### 32 Delegation of powers and functions
+Statutory delegation
+(1) This subsection delegates to the regulator all of the powers and functions of the relevant Minister or Ministers under this Act or the regulations (including the power of delegation) other than—
+  (a) the powers and functions that cannot be delegated under subsection (4); and (b) any powers and functions that the relevant Minister or Ministers have notified the regulator are exempted from the delegation under this subsection, or that they wish to delegate under subsection (3), (either in whole or in part).
+(2) The delegation in subsection (1) has the effect that the regulator may exercise all of the relevant powers and functions as if the relevant Minister or Ministers had delegated those powers and functions (rather than that subsection).
+Express power to delegate
-(1) The relevant Minister or Ministers may delegate to the regulator or any other person any of his or her or their powers or functions under this Act or regulations (including this power of delegation).
+(3) The relevant Minister or Ministers may delegate to the regulator or any other person any of their powers or functions under this Act or the regulations (including this power of delegation) other than the powers and functions that cannot be delegated under subsection (4).
+Powers and functions that cannot be delegated
-(2) However, the following cannot be delegated in accordance with subsection (1):
+(4) The following cannot be delegated:
+  (a) a decision under section 19D:
-  (a) a decision under section 20B to advise an applicant that a transaction is a transaction of national interest:
+  (b) a decision under section 20B to advise an applicant that a transaction is a transaction of national interest:
-  (b) a decision under section 20C that a transaction of national interest is contrary to New Zealand’s national interest:
-  (c) a decision under section 88, 90, 92, 93, or 96 that a call-in transaction, or an event, or the actions of an overseas person or their associate, gives rise, or is likely to give rise, to a risk referred to in section 81:
+  (c) a decision under section 88, 90, 92, 93, or 96 that a call-in transaction, an event, or the actions of an overseas person or their associate give rise, or are likely to give rise, to a risk referred to in section 81:
   (d) a decision under section 92, 93, or 96 that a risk referred to in section 81 cannot be adequately managed in another manner or that the risk is too significant to allow a transaction to be given effect to.
-(3) See also section 20B(2) or 20C(2) (a person making a decision under section 24 cannot also exercise the Minister’s power under section 20B(1) or 20C(1)).

 ### 33 Rules that apply to delegation under this Act or regulations
-(1) The delegation—
-  (a) must be in writing:
+(1) A notice of delegation under section 32(3) or a notice of exemption under section 32(1)﻿(b)— (a) must be in writing:
   (b) in the case of delegation by the Minister, may (but does not have to) be made in a Ministerial directive letter:
   (c) may be made generally or in relation to any particular matter or class of matters: